ubiome-opensource/microbiome-tools/docs/compareSamplesPython.md

 * Compare two samples and show the differences in counts for each.
 * Merge more than one sample into a single large spreadsheet.

+If you are already familiar with the basics of Python programming, see the script [ubiome_example.py](ubiome_example.py) for a complete example.

 ## Compare two samples

 ### Command line version (easiest)

 Download the folder [ubiome](../ubiome) to the same folder where you have two uBiome taxonomy files you want to compare.

 On the Macintosh, open the ```Terminal``` application and in the directory where you downloaded the files, type: